MasterMcdonald/random_meters/README.txt

-This is a small program that give 3 inital values and the pipline meters' list. meter list rule:
+ This is a small program that automatically get all the meters' values with 3 inital values of root meter and the pipline meters' list. meter list rule:
 	'1': there is 1 subline meter
 	'2': there is 2 subline meters